I need Full Stack:

 Operating System and Golden Image

 Create a master virtual machine image (golden image) that includes the operating system, applications, updates, and configurations.
 This image will be a base for user desktops.
-You can use tools like AWS Image Builder, Azure Image Gallery, check the guide on how to use a VDI file (Virtual Disk Image file) for VM creation or follow custom scripts like migrating from your physical OS installation.
+You can use tools like AWS Image Builder, Azure Image Gallery, check the guide on how to use a VDI file (Virtual Disk Image file, a file format used by VirtualBox) for VM creation or follow custom scripts like migrating from your physical OS installation.

 Application Virtualization